In Celebration of Bats

 •There are 3 species of bats that feed on the blood of other animals: the common vampire bat, the hairy-legged vampire bat, & the white-winged vampire bat.
 All vampire bats reside in Latin America, and indeed I have personally seen fresh, bloody bite wounds on horse’s necks from the nocturnal feedings of these hungry bats.

-• There are 1,331 species of bats around the world.
-But new ones are continuing to be discovered, so the number is growing!
+• There are over 1,330 species of bats, in fact, they are the second most diverse group of mammals on earth.
+New species continue to be discovered, so the number is growing!

-• While not exactly immortal, many can live 30 years or more.
+• While not exactly immortal, many bat species can live 30 years or more.

-• Bats can fly up to 60 mph.
+• Bats can fly up to 60 miles per hour.

 • Baby bats are called pups & mama bats can find them among thousands of others by their unique voice & scent.

-• Most species in the US are endangered due to loss of habitat, as well as a fungal disease called white nose syndrome.
+• Many species are endangered due to loss of habitat, as well as a fungal disease called white-nose syndrome.

 • INSECT CONTROL: Bats are able to consume their body weight in insects each night, making them a great natural source for mosquito control!

 • POLLINATION: Other bats eat fruit or nectar and therefore aid in pollination.
 Tropical fruit species including bananas, mangoes, and guavas depend upon bats as their pollinators, as does the agave and iconic saguaro cactus in the Sonoran Desert.